Resources

 The Textile Blog and Inspirational Magazine are the result of John Hopper’s passion for contemporary textiles.
 He has a great eye and an inquiring mind, and is increasingly being asked to jury international fiber exhibits.

 Textile Arts Los Angeles is an exciting organization that cultivates and promotes textile art-making and design in the Los Angeles area, bringing together people to facilitate dialogue, share resources and create community.
 If you live in Southern California and like contemporary textiles, this is, quite simply, a "do not miss" opportunity.
 Their Facebook group is quite active as well.
 Join.
 Right.
 Now.
+Cameron is on their advisory board.

 Textile Museum Associates of Southern California is the Los Angeles based support group for The Textile Museum in Washington, D.C.
 They present programs on hand made textiles and carpets from ancient to contemporary.